 The year passed silently.
 Fully counting on the specialist’s estimate I enrolled for a second (and over the years even 3rd and 4th) time in college but even trýing to go was out of the question.
 I spent my days on the couch, behind the computer chatting to friends or staring at the wall or TV.
 Bed was for night-time only since it made my symptoms worse.
 And it became a family project; my mom would choose a (alternative) doctor or buy a book describing cures and we’d decide on where to go next, my dad would transport me to wherever the antibiotics, reiki or energetic healer was located.
 Most didn’t work or made me worse, some helped.
 One was SO out of the box that we giggled to each other “if you want to deceive people then come up with something less…quacky!” but it was in the next town and relatively cheap so off we headed.
 Those drops made my mild fever and sore throat disappear for the first time in years, but other than that things stayed pretty much the same.
 A real doctor with a degree and everything gave me ABX for a Mycoplasma infection, which I was barely able to finish, I got so sick.
 And again no change, or so I thought.
 Since all else had failed I went back to the hocus-pocus-lady and asked for the drops again, this time just needed Epstein Barr, and all brain-hell broke loose.
 For weeks I couldn’t walk a straight line from dizziness and needed a bathroom within drunk-walking distance in case of returning meals.
 My brain, spine, even teeth started trembling and, by now desperate enough to try a plan B before symptoms from a plan A subsided, I went on a thyroid hormone try-out.
 Which turned the trembling into a pressure that could be compared to what you feel when you hit your thumb with a hammer, only, I hadn’t recently hit my brain.
 With anything.

 Next up to join the circus were my eyes (here you see the lower eyelid being pulled inwards), throat, lower back and can even slightly feel it in my heart.
-An EEG, MRI and blood test show no abnormalities and since I feel a slow but steady progression health wise I’m going to try to keep this going, as odd as it sounds/looks, which is easier written than done because any change in especially thyroid levels seem to mess things up (those I think formerly infected nerve cells should start calling themselves Goldilocks ;)).
+An EEG, MRI and blood test showed hardly any abnormalities and since I feel a slow but steady progression health wise I’m going to try to keep this going, as odd as it sounds/looks, which is easier written than done because the wrong supplement or local anaesthesia at the dentist can make it come to a screeching halt (but without supps it’ll disappear as well and has to be the exact right amount, those I think formerly infected nerve cells should start calling themselves Goldilocks ;)).
 Keep ya posted!